Acid used in battery

 |To Achieve Specific Gravity After Mixing||Quantity of water in Litres||Quantity of 1.840 Specific Gravity Acid in Litres|

-To obtain the required specific gravity of acid used in battery by diluting concentrated sulphuric acid of density 1.835 Specific Gravity.
+To obtain the required specific gravity of lead acid battery electrolyte used in battery by diluting concentrated sulphuric acid of density 1.835 Specific Gravity.

 |To Achieve Specific Gravity when cooled||Quantity of water in Litres||Quantity of 1.835 Sp Gr Sulphuric Acid in Litres|

 Diluting Sulphuric Acid of Density 1.400 Sp.
 Gr. to get lower specific gravity

 The following information is to be used very carefully while making acid used for battery.
 Take all safety precautions, wear rubber gloves, rubber apron, rubber boots, goggles while mixing & diluting acids used in a battery